RupsaChakra/Pizza_gmm/README.md

             for the respective file to be initially started with during first round of training.
             -Under the weights folder add the vgg16_reducedfc.pth added in the shared folder for the project.
             -The mAP values are saved under the eval folder.

  Changes made from the original repository:

             -The new dataloader carries the same name as the python script for the original repository but has been changed according to the pizza dataset.
             -Changes made to resume training.
             -State dictionary on resumption was causing errors which has been fixed using try except blocks.
             -Afer active learning loop list of new labeled and unlabeled dataset indices written to image_list folder.
             - After completion of the cycle, the script checks for annotations in the updated_anno folder under pizza data and if new annotations are available, resumes the code flow.
- --The mAP values are saved under the eval folder.
+             -The mAP values are saved under the eval folder.